mencargo/speed/doc.md

     * allow_fetchAPI is true
     * Chromium-based browser with support for Fetch API and enable_quirks is true OR force_fetchAPI is true and the browser supports Fetch API
+* __overheadCompensationFactor__: compensation for HTTP and network overhead.
+Default value assumes typical MTUs used over the Internet.
+You might want to change this if you're using this in your internal network with different MTUs, or if you're using IPv6 instead of IPv4.
+    * Default: `1.13359567567567567568` (1048576/925000) assumes HTTP+TCP+IPv4+ETH with typical MTUs used over the Internet
+    * `1460 / 1514`: TCP+IPv4+ETH, ignoring HTTP overhead (this measures the speed at which you actually download/upload files instead of estimating the speed of the connection)
+    * `1440 / 1514`: TCP+IPv6+ETH, ignoring HTTP overhead (this measures the speed at which you actually download/upload files instead of estimating the speed of the connection)

 ### Aborting the test prematurely
 The test can be aborted at any time by sending an abort command to the worker: